Camiino/BA/README.md

 - Smooth positions first, then differentiate (Savitzky-Golay) to preserve peak timing and reduce noise amplification.
 - Use robust guards (Hampel) to suppress spikes before smoothing.
 - Normalize and resample for averaging across trials and participants.

-If you have questions or want to automate the whole chain, consider adding a simple `run_all.py` that calls each step in order with your preferred parameters.